House Jan. 6 committee announces last-minute hearing Tuesday

 The House Jan.
 6 committee unexpectedly announced Monday that it will hold a hearing on Tuesday, June 28.
 The move comes days after the committee said it would not be holding more hearings until July.

 The hearing is scheduled to take place at 1 p.m.
-ET, with the committee saying it plans to "present recently obtained evidence."
-The committee said it will "present recently obtained evidence and receive witness testimony."
+ET, with the committee saying it plans to "present recently obtained evidence and receive witness testimony."

 The House is currently in the middle of a two-week recess.